tdwg/vocab/documentation-specification.md

 ![](graphics/vocabulary-documents.png)

 Fig. 3.
 Relationship of a vocabulary to its component term list documents.
+[TODO: the arrowheads point the wrong way in this diagram.]

 **2.2.3 Vocabulary documents**